gportodev/gportodev/README.md

 - 💬 Ask me about React Native

-- 📫 How to reach me: gportodev@gmail.com
+- 📫 How to reach me gportodev@gmail.com

-- ⚡ Fun fact: I ❤️ games
+- ⚡ Fun fact I ❤️ games

 Language and Tools: